Alluxio/alluxio/docs/en/api/POSIX-API.md

 * Table of Contents
 {:toc}

-Alluxio-FUSE is a feature that allows mounting the distributed Alluxio File System as a standard file system on most flavors of Unix.
+Alluxio POSIX API is a feature that allows mounting the distributed Alluxio File System as a standard file system on most flavors of Unix.
 By using this feature, standard bash tools (for example, `ls`, `cat` or `mkdir`) will have basic access to the distributed Alluxio data store.
-More importantly, with FUSE, applications which can interact with the local filesystem, no matter what languages (C, C++, Python, Ruby, Perl, or Java) they are written in, can interact with Alluxio and its under storages without any Alluxio client integration or set up.
+More importantly, with this POSIX API, applications which can interact with the local filesystem, no matter what languages (C, C++, Python, Ruby, Perl, or Java) they are written in, can interact with Alluxio and its under storages without any Alluxio client integration or set up.